sdsds222/Smart-Direction-Mamba/README.md

 The Mamba scan switches based on the DE's decision, but its global state propagation (H) remains unidirectionally coherent to ensure continuity across long sequences.

-3.1 Dynamic Scan Modes
+3.1 Dynamic Scanning Modes

- 1. Leftward (L): Mamba performs the standard forward scan to capture causal relationships.
+1. Forward (L): Mamba executes a standard forward scan to capture causal dependencies.

- 2. Rightward (R): Mamba performs the reverse scan to capture non-causal relationships (i.e., local future context).
+~~2.
+Backward (R): Mamba executes a backward scan to capture non-causal dependencies (i.e., local future context).~~

- 3. Bidirectional (B): Mamba performs two independent scans (forward and reverse) and then fuses their outputs to capture the most complex local dependencies.
+3. Bidirectional (B): Mamba executes two independent scans (forward and backward) and then fuses their outputs to capture the most complex local dependencies.

+**Note: Although the Direction Estimator outputs three states (Left, Right, and Bidirectional), the dynamic scanning process only executes two modes: a Forward Scan (for the L state) and a Bidirectional Scan (for both the R and B states).
+This prevents state incoherence and enhances robustness.**

 3.2 Skip Estimator (SE)